Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/user-actions.md

 ## Storing user actions

 User actions are usually tracked by an external publication system.
-Currently we support one kind of action, which may be considered equivalent to "User has read" or "User is interested in".
+Currently, we support one kind of action, which may be considered equivalent to "User has read" or "User is interested in".
 Depending on the content specifics and the audience, different systems may opt for different schema of registering user actions.
 For example, a user may be considered interested in an article if they commented on it or scrolled to the second screen, or a combination of both.

 The relation is established by the following call: